Sid2697/Blog_Sid/_posts/2020-01-8-Linear-Intro.markdown

 ![Plot 5](../../../../assets/images/Blog_3_fig_5.pdf)
 *Fig. 5 Plot showing a case when the linear program is unbounded.
 Arrows point in the direction of all the feasible solutions*

-As it can be seen in Fig. 5, the region where the half-planes formed by all the three constraints overlaps starts from the bold black lines in Fig. 5 and extends upto infinity in the direction pointed by the arrows in Fig. 5.
-In this case, the objective function can attain arbitiraly large numbers, such a linear program is called to be **unbounded**.
+As can be seen in Fig. 5, the region where the half-planes formed by all the three constraints overlaps starts from the bold black lines in Fig. 5 and extends up to infinity in the direction pointed by the arrows in Fig. 5.
+In this case, the objective function can attain arbitrarily large numbers, such a linear program is called to be **unbounded**.
 In summary, we have seen that a linear program can have one or infinitely many optimal solutions, but it can also be infeasible and unbounded.

 ## Conclusion

-The example we chose to solve in this post consisted of only 2 variables, this made it easy to solve the linear program graphically.
-However, it will be difficult to even make a picture of a linear program with four variables.
-Linear program in practice often have several thousand variables, rather than two or four.
-This illustration was useful for understanding the procedures and notions of linear programming, but using this method for solving linear program is not feasible.
+The example we chose to solve in this post consisted of only two variables, this made it easy to solve the linear program graphically.
+However, it will be difficult to even construct a picture of a linear program with four variables.
+Linear program in practice often has several thousand variables, rather than two or four.
+This illustration was useful for understanding the procedures and notions of linear programming, but using this method for solving a linear program is not feasible.
 There are various methods for solving them which we will discuss in future posts.

 ### References